aws/aws-imds-packet-analyzer/README.md

 	- [Deactivating the tool as a service](#deactivating-the-tool-as-a-service)
 - [Limitations](#limitations)

-# Introduction

-The AWS ImdsPacketAnalyzer is a tool that traces TCP interactions with the EC2 Instance Metadata Service (IMDS).
-This can assist in identifying the processes making IMDSv1 calls on a host.
-Traces contain the `pid`, the `argv` used to launch the process, and the parent `pids` up to four levels deep.
-This information allow you to identify a Process making IMDSv1 calls for further investigation.

-The ImdsPacketAnalyzer leverages the [BCC (BPF Compiler Collection)](https://github.com/iovisor/bcc/blob/master/INSTALL.md#Amazon-Linux-2---Binary).
-In order to successfully run the analyzer the BCC pre-requisites need to be installed.

 # Packages - Installing BCC
 For hosts with internet access, the install script can be used.
 It is advised that this script only be run on non-production instances.
 Installation will update dependancies and may affect other functionality.